Raising Chicks: The First 6 Weeks

 Chick Starter Feed (unmedicated)

-4 Essentials For Health Chicks
+4 Essentials For Healthy Chicks

 1. Temperature Management: Chicks cannot control their body temperature in the first few weeks.
 Make sure there is enough space for the chicks to get under the heat lamp without crowding or smothering and there is a place in the brooder for the chicks to escape from heat if needed.
 The most frequent error when brooding chicks is overheating or letting chicks get too cold.
+I highly recommend a heat lamp over a heat plate.

 Temperature by week: